Making Sense of Dependence: Efficient Black-box Explanations Using Dependence Measure: Experiments

 These results, as such, are already satisfactory.
-Indeed, we have introduced an attribution method that matches or improves the state-of-the-art, grounded in the rich theory of RKHS, which enjoys nice theoretical properties such as orthogonal decomposition (as we showcase in Section \ref{sec:interactions}).
-But it goes even further: we obtained these results with far fewer forward passes.
-With the efficient variants, good results are obtained more than $8$ times faster than RISE, the current standard of black-box attribution method.
+But it goes even further: we obtained these results with far fewer forward passes than other state-of-the-art black-box attribution methods.
+With the efficient variants, competitive results are obtained more than $8$ times faster than RISE, the current standard of black-box attribution methods.
 It improves on Sobol, a recent and promising attribution method that was already branded as more efficient, by a factor $5$.
 The time improvement factors for the accurate variant of our method are still very appealing ($5$ and $3$).
 We even beat the execution time of Integrated Gradients white-box method \cite{sundararajan2017axiomatic}, a popular and successful white-box method.
 The efficiency of HSIC attribution method is investigated more thoroughly in the next section.